Dmitry-Borodkin/voidc/doc/tutorial.md

 The most important innovations:

-- A new kind of units containing a set of definitions or declarations.
+- A new kind of units containing a set of definitions/declarations.
 - A new kind of “statements” - definition or declaration.

-Example:
+Example (assuming Mainline Language is already enabled):

 ```